Dependency Ratio and How It Affects You

 These estimates assume that all those in the dependent age groups don't work and all those aged 15 to 64 do work.
 In real life, that's not true.
 Not all of those aged 65 and older have stopped working.
 Many of those aged 15 to 64 are not working for various reasons.

 The BLS uses this to estimate the economic dependency ratio.
 It's the number of non-working civilians per 100 in the labor force.
-In 2016, there were 101 dependents for every hundred workers.
-That includes 40 under 16 and 25 over 64.
-In 2026, the ratio will drop to 39 for the youth and increase to 31 for the seniors.
+In 2018, there were 100 dependents for every hundred workers.
+That includes 40 under 16 and 26 over 64.
+In 2028, the ratio will drop to 39 for the youth and increase to 31 for the seniors.
 Even though a larger percentage of seniors will be working, it won't be enough to make up for the lower percentage of those 16 to 24.
-The burden on working age people will increase.
+The burden on working-age people will increase.

 How It Affects the Economy and You

-The U.S. child dependency ratio is falling while senior ratio is rising.
-The very senior ratio is rising the fastest.
+The U.S. child dependency ratio is falling while the senior ratio is rising.
+The late senior ratio is rising the fastest.
 As a result, workers will have to pay more for seniors, but less for children.

 So does it even out?
 No, because there are more social services for seniors than for children.
-In fiscal year 2019, Social Security will cost the federal government $1.046 trillion and Medicare will cost $625 billion.
-Medicaid will cost $412 billion.
-This program is only for low-income people, but 23 percent of its budget goes toward seniors and 19 percent to children.
+In fiscal year 2021, Social Security will cost the federal government $1.092 trillion and Medicare will cost $694 billion.
+Medicaid will cost $447 billion.
+This program is only for low-income people, but 23% of its budget goes toward seniors and 19% to children.

 In 2011, the situation worsened.
 The Fund required $102.1 billion from the General Fund, making it the first year Social Security costs increased the budget deficit.

-In 2013, the fiscal cliff deal ended the 2 percent payroll tax holiday.
-The Obamacare taxes on high-income households also began in 2013.
+In 2013, the fiscal cliff deal ended the 2% payroll tax holiday.
+Obamacare taxes on high-income households also began in 2013.
 That increased revenue to the Social Security Fund and improved its cash flow shortfall.

-But it won't help with the long-term demographic changes.
-The Fund's $2.9 trillion in assets could be depleted by 2038.
-At that time, the payroll tax income will only cover 75 percent annual benefits.
+It won't help with the long-term demographic changes.
+The Fund's $2.9 trillion in reserve assets could be depleted by 2035.
+At that time, the payroll tax income will only cover 75% annual benefits.

 Fixing the U.S. Dependency Ratio

-An article in Forbes magazine recommends three solutions.
-One suggestion is to encourage immigration.
+The only way to fix the U.S. dependency ratio is to increase the number of working people.
+One way to that is to encourage immigration.
 It would raise the number of younger workers.
 That would improve the elderly dependency ratio today.
 The young immigrant families would have more children than older families.
 That would improve the elderly dependency ratio in the future as the children become workers themselves.

 Another is to increase the number of children by raising fertility rates.
 One way to make it easier for women to have children is to subsidize child care.